purplg/MemberChannels/README.md

 - Creates a voice channel named `User's channel` with the users' name
 - Gives the uesr permission to manage that channel
 - Moves the user into the channel
+Once all users have left a channel and it has become empty, the channel will be removed.

 ![Joining a channel](static/joining.gif "Joining a channel")

-Once all users have left a channel and it has become empty, it'll be deleted until the creator rejoins the placeholder channel.

 ## Renaming
 If any of the channels are renamed, including the category and the placehold voice channel, the name will be remembered.